 Grilled Chicken Fajitas Recipe Inspiration

 My mom is the queen of salsa, and her range is quite unique.
-This post actually highlights a few of her favorite signature salsas.
 One such salsa has inherited the name “Revenge Salsa,” and if you look at the ingredients it’s not hard to understand why.
 There’s a full bulb of garlic mixed with a full can of chipotle peppers in adobo sauce.
 Super garlicky.
 Spicy.
 Intense.
 Yet, it’s also super irresistible!

 But outside of eating it as a salsa, it actually makes for an incredible marinade for chicken.
 I’ve adjusted the actual salsa ingredients to make it more marinade-friendly and lowered the amount of garlic significantly (your friends will thank you).
 When used as a marinade the chicken takes on some of those rich smoky flavors from the chipotle, but it is not very spicy once grilled or smoked.